Skiing in Stubaital

 Boarding & Freestyle in Stubaital

-The Stubaital Glacier’s fabulous Stubai Zoo snowpark is a must for keen boarders and freestyler skiers and there’s also plenty more opportunities for snowboarding off-piste, particularly the Powder Department’s 15 designated freeride runs.
+The Stubaital Glacier’s fabulous Stubai Zoo snowpark is a must for keen boarders and freestyle skiers, and there’s also plenty more opportunities for snowboarding off-piste, particularly the Powder Department’s 15 designated freeride runs.

-Stubai Zoo offers much to slopestyle riders with four levels of snowpark experience from pro-line down to easy-line on bumps and jumps, which are shaped daily.
-This is a really excellent facility accessed from the Top of Tyrol, Schaufelspitze all above 3000m.
+Stubai Zoo offers much for slopestyle riders, with four levels of snowpark experience, from pro-line to easy-line, on bumps and jumps that are shaped daily.
+This is a really excellent facility accessed from the Top of Tyrol, Schaufelspitze, all above 3,000m.

-Lower down the valley, the family-friendly Schlick 2000 ski area above Fulpmes includes the Stubaipark Schlick 2000 offering numerous kickers and rails.
+Lower down the valley, the family-friendly Schlick 2000 ski area above Fulpmes includes the Snowpark Schlick 2000, which features numerous kickers and rails.

 Photo: TVB Stubai | Stubaier Gletscher | Andre Schoenherr